 Lunch: Bean soup with a salad of quinoa, diced bell peppers, carrots, sweet potatoes, and chicken breast.

-Dinner: Fill half your plate with vegetables like steamed broccoli, a quarter with protein such as grilled salmon, and the remaining quarter with a starchy option like roasted red baby potatoes.
+Dinner: Half a plate of vegetables such as steamed broccoli, a quarter-plate of protein such as grilled salmon, and a quarter-plate of a starchy option, such as roasted red baby potatoes.
 Finish with fresh strawberries for dessert.